Mark McCormack: Career

 After his Army discharge, McCormack worked as an attorney at the Cleveland law firm, Arter & Hadden.
 In the 1950s he helped organize one-day golf exhibitions for professionals around the United States.
 In 1960, McCormack founded IMG.

 McCormack is the author of several books, including The Terrible Truth About Lawyers and What They Don't Teach You at Harvard Business School, which spent 21 consecutive weeks at #1 on The New York Times Best Seller list.
 His annual publication The World of Professional Golf, first published in 1967, included an (unofficial) world ranking system.
-In his book What They Don't Teach You at Harvard Business School, McCormack tells a fictionalized story of a Harvard study in which the three percent of graduates who had clear, written goals earned ten times as much as the 97 percent who didn't have clear, written goals.
-McCormack and numerous motivational speakers, including Tony Robbins and Brian Tracy, have used various versions of this story in their presentations.
+In his book What They Don't Teach You at Harvard Business School, McCormack tells a fictional story of a Harvard study in which the three percent of graduates who had clear, written goals earned ten times as much as the 97 percent who did not have clear, written goals.
+The myth is sometimes attributed to a fictional Yale study.
+McCormack and numerous motivational speakers, including Tony Robbins and Brian Tracy, have used various versions of this non-existent study in their presentations.